-Previous: Multi-boot manual config, Up: Configuration [Contents][Index]
+Previous: Multi-boot manual config, Up: Writing your own configuration file [Contents][Index]

 GRUB supports embedding a configuration file directly into the core image,